diegovelasquezweb/product-discount-function/README.md

 4. **Create Function Logic**: Define the logic for your function in the `run.js` file.

-   On Remix, create the provider [here](https://shopify.dev/docs/apps/selling-strategies/discounts/experience/ui).
+5. **Create the Provider on Remix**: On Remix, create the provider by following the guidelines [here](https://shopify.dev/docs/apps/selling-strategies/discounts/experience/ui).

-5. **Create the Interface**: Use Remix to create the interface for your discount.
+6. **Create the Interface**: Use Remix to create the interface for your discount.

-6. **Deploy the Extension**: Follow the instructions [here](https://shopify.dev/docs/apps/deployment/web) to deploy your extension.
+7. **Deploy the Extension**: Follow the instructions [here](https://shopify.dev/docs/apps/deployment/web) to deploy your extension.

 ## Commands